-Please note that this blog is for information purposes only.
-Valgray for Dogs encourages pet parents to consult a veterinarian before making any changes or decisions about treating their dogs.
+Please note this blog is for information purposes only.
+Valgray for Dogs encourages dog owners to consult a veterinarian before making decisions about dog feeding, medical care, oral health care or behavioural conditions.

 Click here to learn more about Valgray and our story.

 When you shop with Valgray you're not just selecting a brand, you're also a part of the Valgray family and embracing a lifestyle centred around animal welfare, supreme comfort, and impeccable fashion.
 Our dog collars and accessories are locally produced to radiate elegance and cosiness, ensuring that your furry companion is not only the most stylish but also the happiest pup around.

 We recognize that our customers consider their dogs as family members, which is why we design our dog products with emphasis on quality, style, and comfort.
 To learn more about our exceptional products, browse our online store or reach out to the Valgray team.
 We're eager to chat with you and share our fashionable products!

 Sign Up for our newsletter for heartwarming stories, exciting articles and news regarding our furry loved ones!
 Remember to connect with us on Facebook and Instagram to stay up to date with all the latest Valgray news, happenings and fun!

 To view our Valgray Blog disclaimer, click here.